untergeek/tiered-debug/README.md

 wouldn't it?
 So here, the decorator is doing the logical thing, which is to make it all happen right where the function is called.

-### Configuring the global `stacklevel` and `stackindex`
+### Configuring the global `stacklevel`

 The `stacklevel` parameter is passed to the `logging.debug()` function as the `stacklevel` argument.
 The `stacklevel` parameter is the stack level to use for the log message.
-The default value is 2, which means that the log message will appear to come from the caller of the caller each `lv#` function.
-In other words, if you call `lv1()` from a function, the log message will appear to come from the caller of that function.
+The default value is `2`, which means that the log message will appear to come from the caller of the caller each `lv#` method.
+In other words, if you call `lv1()` from a function, the log message will appear to come from that function rather than from `lv1()` or the `TieredDebug` class.
 If your log formatter is set up to include the module name, function name, and/or line of code in the log message, having the stacklevel properly set will ensure the correct data is displayed.

 In the event that you use this module as part of another module or class, you may need to increase the `stacklevel` to 3.
-This can be done using the `set_stacklevel()` function.
+This can be done using the `.stacklevel` attribute.
 This will need to be done before any logging takes place.

-The same applies to the `stackindex` value, which is used to get the calling module name.
-The default value is `1`, and can be set using the `set_stackindex()` function.

 ## License